How to Install RPM Packages on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

-Alien is in place on Ubuntu, and it gives you a workable escape hatch when a vendor only ships an RPM.
-When you move back to Ubuntu-managed software, update packages via the Ubuntu command line to keep repository installs current.
-If a conversion goes sideways, remove packages on Ubuntu from the command line to clean out old test installs and failed packages.
+Alien gives Ubuntu a workable escape hatch when a vendor only ships an RPM, but the converted package still needs a real launch test before you trust it.
+When you return to normal Ubuntu packages, update packages via the Ubuntu command line; if a test conversion goes sideways, remove packages on Ubuntu from the command line and start clean.

 Search LinuxCapable